-There is a great number of spam campaigns that are used by cyber criminals who attempt to trick users into installing malware.
-They send emails that contain some malicious attachment of website link that is designed to download malicious file.
-They attempt to trick recipients into opening a malicious file that is designed to install malware by disguising their emails as important, official.
-In this case they spread an email which is disguised as a letter from Office Depot, a legitimate retail company and contains an archive file which has a malicious document designed to distribute Gozi (also known as Ursnif) in it.
+There are many spam campaigns that are used by cyber criminals who attempt to trick people into installing malware.
+They send emails that contain a malicious attachment or website link that downloads the rogue file.
+They attempt to trick recipients into opening the malicious file (which then installs malware) by disguising their emails as important and official.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|

 |Hoax||This email is disguised as a letter from Office Depot regarding a purchase order|

 |Attachment(s)||ord_438 (4).zip (its name might vary).|

 |Detection Names||Avast (VBA:Downloader-EUY [Trj]), BitDefender (Trojan.GenericKD.33908645), ESET-NOD32 (VBA/TrojanDownloader.Agent.MUV), Kaspersky (HEUR:Trojan-Dropper.MSOffice.SDrop.gen), Full List Of Detections (VirusTotal).|